 Nathan graduated from the United States Naval Academy in 2012 with a Bachelor of Science Degree in Economics and Political Science.
 He commissioned in the United States Marine Corps and served as an infantry officer, holding several billets including platoon commander, company executive officer, and company commander.
-Nathan leaves active duty in 2017 and will attend law school in the fall (Class of 2020).
+Nathan transitioned from active duty in the fall of 2017 and is currently attending Harvard Law School as a member of the Class of 2020.

 Michael received a BA in Philosophy from the University of Utah while serving active duty through the Navy’s Baccalaureate Degree Completion Program.
 After being medically discharged from Officer Candidate School, he studied higher education administration with a focus on student veterans at the University of Pennsylvania, and worked in the academic skills and resources office at Haverford College after receiving his masters degree.
 Michael will attend Georgetown University Law Center as a member of the Class of 2018.

 Michael graduated from the United States Military Academy in 2011, earning a B.S. in History with Honors and a commission in the Armor Branch.
 While assigned to 4/3 Infantry Brigade Combat Team at Fort Stewart, GA, he served as a Scout Platoon Leader where he deployed to Logar Province, Afghanistan for nine months in 2013.
 He also served as a Troop Executive Officer.
-After five years of military service, Michael separated from the Army and is now a Class of 2019 JD Candidate at Nova Southeastern University’s Shepard Broad College of Law in Fort Lauderdale, FL.
+After five years of military service, Michael separated from the Army and is now a Class of 2019 JD Candidate at University of Florida Levin College of Law in Gainesville, FL.